 - 2 tablespoons poppy seeds

-- 4 cups of regular milk or coconut yogurt to serve with (optional)
+- 4 cups of plain milk or coconut yogurt to serve with (optional)

 - Preheat the oven to 375 degrees.
 Butter an 11 by 7 size (or a similar size) baking dish.
 Set aside.